azl397985856/leetcode/thinkings/dynamic-programming.en.md

-# How difficult is dynamic planning?
+# How difficult is dynamic programming?

-Dynamic planning is a term borrowed from other industries.
+dynamic programming is a term borrowed from other industries.

 Its general meaning is to divide a thing into several stages first, and then achieve the goal through the transfer between stages.
 Since there are usually multiple transfer directions, it is necessary to make a decision at this time to choose which specific transfer direction.

-The task to be solved by dynamic planning is usually to accomplish a specific goal, and this goal is often the optimal solution. and：
+The task to be solved by dynamic programming is usually to accomplish a specific goal, and this goal is often the optimal solution. and：

 1. There can be transfer between stages, which is called dynamic.
 2. Reaching a feasible solution (target stage) requires continuous transfer, so how can the transfer achieve the optimal solution?
 This is called planning.